Charge an Electric Car: How Long Does it Take?

 You will find these chargers at motorway service stations and other public charging locations.
 Most rapid chargers supply 50 kW, but that can go up to 150 kW.
 They are the best solution when you are in a hurry, for example when making a quick stop during a long journey.
 You may be able to add about 75 miles of range in half an hour, so you can quickly continue on your way.

-Keep in mind that rapid charging may accelerate battery wear and reduce its longevity a little bit.
+Keep in mind that rapid charging may accelerate wear and reduce the lifespan of the battery a little bit.
 Ideally, only choose to rapid-charge when you absolutely need it (for example, during longer trips).
 For everyday commuting and occasional top-ups, consider using a normal fast charger instead.

 Ultra Rapid Charging (150 kW – 350 kW)